 Most business owners and managers will say they’re pretty good at navigating performance improvement discussions or whatever label fits; “performance management, coaching, corrective action, etc”.

 It’s the 80-20 rule.
 80% of a given business leader’s performance discussions probably do go well so they feel pretty effective, but the 20% that don’t go so well is where the damage is done.
-Without awareness of how poorly that 20% of serious discussions are going, business owners and managers lack motivation to focus upon improvement and the damage continues to show up in poor performance and turnover.
+Without awareness of how poorly that 20% of serious discussions are going, business owners and managers lack motivation to focus on improvement and the damage continues to show up in poor performance and turnover.

 Hate the Sin, Not the Sinner

 A great opportunity to improve performance improvement discussions is embodied in this cliché.
 When employees don’t perform the way we want them to, business leaders often take it personally.
-I hear managers express feelings sprouting purely from emotion in response to actions of their staff.
+I hear managers express feelings sprouting purely from emotion in response to the actions of their staff.
 It’s not uncommon for a manager to say they believe the employee is intentionally underperforming.
 Generalizations often follow regarding the person’s abilities or integrity and disappointment in having to continue dealing with them.

 It can be a fine line between focusing on a behavior that we would like to see change versus generalizing that behavior to our view of the whole person.
 Once you allow yourself to generalize specific behaviors into an overall view of someone else as a person, you are well into “hating the sinner.”